 Guests often appreciate leaving with a tangible reminder of the special person they came to honor.
 Some thoughtful options include:

-• Memorial Tree Dedication: If held in a local park, consider planting a memorial tree together.
-This creates a lasting legacy in a meaningful location.
+- Memorial Tree Dedication or Living Tribute: If held in a local park, consider planting a memorial tree together or creating a living tribute such as a memorial garden.
+This creates a lasting, evolving legacy in a meaningful location.

 Keepsakes add that personal touch and ensure the celebration lives on in the hearts of those who attend.